 - Establishing, managing, operating and maintaining stations and networks of wired and wireless communication and satellites after obtaining a license from the concerned authorities, and this does not include radio and television. - Activities related to the transformation of traditional content from sound, image and data to digital content, including the digitization of scientific, cultural and artistic content. - Establishing, operating and managing call centres. - The company may participate in any way with companies and others that carry out similar business or that help it achieve its purpose in Egypt or abroad.

-Technological operation for financial institutions (E-finance) Company (S.A.E)
+Technological Operation for Financial Institutions Company (E-Finance) (S.A.E)